rrivirr/rriv-decisions/0001-data-file-management.md

 **pull-data** [--all]

 A RRIV device will respond to this command by streaming all data CSV files since the last retrieval to the USB serial port, following a to-be-estabilished protocol for signaling the beginning and end of each file to the CLI client, as well as the file names.
 Specifying --all results in *all* data CSV files stored on the device being sent.
-After completion of data transmission, the RRIV device will update a variable *last_pull* in the EEPROM with the timestamp of retrieval.
-This variable is used by the next call to pull-data to identify new data files.
+A

 ### Reception